 When it comes to innovation, an organization's own employees are its #1 resource.
 Yet, data suggests that resource may be underutilized, with many organizations missing opportunities to identify and act on innovative ideas.
-Among the key findings of the AMA survey, nearly 4 in 10 employees report they have had an idea to improve something at work in their current role that they did not even bother to share.
+Among the key findings of the AMA survey, nearly 4 in 10 employees report they've had an idea to improve something at work that they did not even bother to share.
 Every idea that isn't shared is potentially a missed opportunity to improve an organization's performance.